 Preservation Architect for National Historic Landmarks

-As a partner in notable architecture firms, a federal preservation officer and most recently the chief architect of the National Trust, Barbara has completed the restoration of some of the most significant sites in the country including over 25 National Historic Landmarks by architects such as Richardson, Sullivan, Wright, Olmsted & Vaux, Philip Johnson and Mies van der Rohe.
+As a partner in notable architecture firms, a federal preservation officer and the chief architect of the National Trust, Barbara has completed the restoration of some of the most significant sites in the country including over 25 National Historic Landmarks by architects such as Richardson, Sullivan, Wright, Olmsted & Vaux, Philip Johnson and Mies van der Rohe.
 Her restoration of the Belvedere Castle in Central Park incorporated sustainable practices over 10 years ago.
 Nakamura Courthouse in Seattle received LEED Silver and President Lincoln’s Cottage Visitor’s Education Center in Washington, DC received LEED Gold.
 She developed a Best Practices Manual for the Trust’s National Historic Landmark sites that includes a special section on sustainability and green housekeeping practices and worked with each of the Trust sites to develop site-wide sustainability programs.
 This Manual has been adopted by a variety of statewide and national organizations.
 She has created a trademarked plan called “The Greening Plan,” which guides owners and tenants in making the right decisions to green their places.

 Recipient of the National AIA 2007 Institute Honors Award For Collaborative Achievement as APT President